Andy Kwek

 Andy Kwek Jun Liang (郭俊良 (Guō Jùnliáng); born 22 April 1999) is a Singaporean badminton player.
-He won a bronze medal for Singapore as part of the team at the 2022 Badminton Asia Team Championships and 2021 Southeast Asian Games.
+He won a bronze medal for Singapore as part of the team at the 2022 Badminton Asia Team Championships and 2019, 2021 and also 2023 SEA Games.
 In 2022, Kwek won a title at the Swedish Open with his partner Danny Bawa Chrisnanta.
 Kwek and Chrisnanta also represented Singapore men's team at the 2022 Badminton Asia Team Championships and helped the team to secure a bronze medal.

-Kwek competed in the 2022 Thomas Cup and the 2021 Southeast Asian Games.
+Kwek competed in the 2022 Thomas Cup and the 2021 SEA Games.
 He was also part of the Singaporean mixed team squad that won bronze at the 2022 Commonwealth Games.
+In 2023, Kwek won the mixed doubles title at the Uganda International with Crystal Wong.